 The Camphill School was formed when Downingtown Special School and Donegal Springs, curative homes for children that began in 1954 and 1961 in Pennsylvania, merged.
-After an extensive search for a location to house an ever-growing number of children and volunteer coworkers, a beautiful fifty-seven acre farm in rural East Nantmeal, Pennsylvania, was purchased in October 1963.
+After an extensive search for a location to house an ever-growing number of children and live-in volunteers, a beautiful fifty-seven acre farm in rural East Nantmeal, Pennsylvania, was purchased in October 1963.

 Carlo and Ursel Pietzner are our founders.
 Carlo was associated with the first Camphill in Scotland very early on (1941).
 He and Ursel met there in 1949.

 In her “The History of Beaver Run: Thirty Years 1963–1993,” Ursel wrote:

 Beaver Run, the “Millionaire’s Place” as we called it, was so beautifully kept by the lady who owned it.
 She lived alone with her six Siamese cats.
 The large house had wall-to-wall carpets, a flower garden (mainly irises), pool, horses grazing in the field…On December 9 we moved in, “lock, stock and barrel,” seventeen children, plus live-in volunteers and the Pietzner family!

 That house now is known as “Whitestone.”
 In 1964 its barn had to be remodeled as additional living space (“Chantry”).

 The Camphill School became a Pennsylvania Approved Private School in 1980 and is accredited by the Association of Waldorf Schools of North America, the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools, and the National Council for Private School Accreditations.